Pale Ale Chili is a hearty and easy to make game day chili made with pale ale beer that is perfect for football season.

 Chili is a great recipe for a party because it is so easy.
 Once you brown the meat and drain it (get as much grease off the meat as possible to keep your chili from being greasy!), it is all a matter of dumping all of the ingredients into a pot and letting it simmer.
 I let mine simmer for a few hours, stirring every now and then, because I had the time and I was in the kitchen doing other things.
 The longer it simmers the better it will taste.
 You can even freeze any leftovers for busy weeknight meals.
 Don’t forget to make cornbread to go with your Pale Ale chili.

-- 1 lbs ground sausage (remove from casing)
+- 1 pound Ground sausage remove from casing

 - Salt & Pepper: to taste

 - Garnish with Cheddar cheese sour cream & green onions